ralphsawaya/ovh/MongoDoc/mongodb_03_Move to OVHcloud mongoDB managed from an existing mongoDB instance/guide.en-gb.md

 ### Test Migration
 - Perform a test migration on a dataset to validate the process.
 Use the SimRunner and YCSB tools mentioned in the [previous section](https://github.com/ralphsawaya/ovh/blob/main/MongoDoc/mongodb_03_Move%20to%20OVHcloud%20mongoDB%20managed%20from%20an%20existing%20mongoDB%20instance/guide.en-gb.md#migration-tools).
-- Verify data integrity and performance on the OVH cluster.
+- Verify data integrity and performance on the OVH cloud cluster.

 ### Schedule Migration
 - Plan the migration during a maintenance window to minimize impact.